 Spring Seminar

-Check back here November 11th for registration to be open for our spring seminar on "Diversity in the Texas Garden".
+Click HERE to register for our spring seminar on "Diversity in the Texas Garden".

 Bulletin Board

-- Annual dues of $20 per individual or $35 per couple are due on or before December 31st each year.
-These may be paid directly to the Treasurer, mailed to the Comal Master Gardener Association at ATTN Annual Dues, 325 Resource Drive, New Braunfels, Tx, 78132-3775, OR paid online (a $1 processing fee is added if dues are paid online).
+• Annual dues of $20 per individual or $35 per couple are due on or before January 1.
+Dues may be mailed to CMG at 325 Resource Drive, New Braunfels, Tx, 78132-3775, ATTN Dues, OR paid online (a $1 processing fee is added).
 Click HERE if you wish to pay your dues online.

 Focus on a Native - Prairie Goldenrod